 Given these, I see two properties one might expect from an idempotent API:

-- Side effects – Multiple identical requests do not produce any side effects beyond that of a single request.
+- Side effects – Multiple identical requests do not produce any observable side effects beyond that of a single request.

 - Response – The client receives the same response every time it makes the same request.